Sign up to WAMplifier

 There’s no denying the strong contribution the Peel region has made to Western Australia’s contemporary music scene.
 Fairbridge Festival celebrates its 28th year in 2020, Pinjarra’s John Butler’s multi-award winning career, and the Mandurah Estuary adorning the cover of The Triffid’s lauded album ‘Born Sandy Devotional’ provide a snapshot of the region’s special place in the landscape of West Australian music.

-Following projects in The Wheatbelt and Kimberley, West Australian Music (WAM) is excited to work on the next Demos from regional recording project and compilation showcasing artists from the Peel region.
+Following projects in The Wheatbelt and Kimberley, West Australian Music (WAM) is excited to be working on the next Demos from regional recording project and compilation showcasing artists from the Peel region during 2020.